Bryan Robson: West Bromwich Albion

-Johnny Giles left Albion at the end of 1976–77.
+Giles left Albion at the end of the 1976–77 season.
 His successor, the club's chief scout and former player Ronnie Allen, picked Robson to replace Giles in central midfield.
-However Allen himself left midway through the season and defender John Wile was put in temporary charge.
+Allen himself left midway through the season and defender John Wile was put in temporary charge.
 Results worsened and Robson was dropped from the team.
 He returned to the side under new boss Ron Atkinson, whom Robson described as "a down-to-earth, fair-minded, regular bloke".
-Atkinson did leave Robson out of the FA Cup semi-final defeat against Ipswich Town, but recalled him for the latter stages of the league campaign as Albion qualified for the UEFA Cup.
-In 1978–79 Robson was a key player, starting 41 out of 42 league games and wearing the number 7 shirt on each occasion.
+Atkinson did leave Robson out of an FA Cup semi-final against Ipswich Town, but recalled him for the latter stages of the league campaign as Albion qualified for the UEFA Cup.
+In the 1978–79 season, Robson was a key player, starting 41 out of 42 league games and wearing the number 7 shirt in each match.
 He played a major part in Albion finishing third in Division One, their highest league placing for more than 20 years, and reaching the UEFA Cup quarter-finals.
 The following season was a disappointing one by comparison, with the club finishing only 10th in the league, but Robson's performances in midfield helped to earn him his first full England cap in February 1980.
-In 1980–81 he scored ten goals in 40 league games to help Albion to a 4th-place finish in the First Division.
+In the 1980–81 season, he scored ten goals in 40 league games to help Albion to a 4th-place finish in the First Division.

-Ron Atkinson left to take over at Manchester United in June 1981, and speculation mounted that Robson would either follow him to United or join Bob Paisley's Liverpool.
+Atkinson left to take over at Manchester United in June 1981, and speculation mounted that Robson would either follow him to United or join Bob Paisley's Liverpool.
 Albion offered Robson a new contract worth £1,000 per week, but he turned it down and put in a transfer request.
 His teammate Remi Moses signed for United in September 1981 and Robson followed soon afterwards.